DejunJackson/league-of-legends-api/README.md

 # Technologies used
 1. I used FastAPI for the endpoints.
 2. Python
-3. Beautiful soup to scrap the website that I needed and get the data.
+3. Beautiful soup to scrape the website that I needed and get the data.

 # Run server locally
 - Download the repo